 As migration to the cloud accelerates worldwide, the demand for IT professionals with a deep understanding of Amazon's cloud architecture is skyrocketing.
 However, the supply is failing to meet the growing demand.
 There is a tremendous shortage of professionals equipped with AWS skills, and hence, an upskilling program from a leading educational institution, such as Simplilearn, can help you take advantage of this talent gap.

-Simplilearn’s AWS Cloud Architect Master’s Program makes you an Amazon Web Services expert.
+Simplilearn’s Post Graduate Program in Cloud Computing makes you an Amazon Web Services expert.
 The industry-recognized course, which incorporates 140+ hours of applied learning, 92 hours of instructor-led training, and 46 hours of self-paced learning, will help you master the architectural principles of AWS, and its key components, such as CloudFormation and S3.
-Here's the link to your AWS cloud architect certification.